Luisinhoas/Causal-Inference-GP1-/README.md

 summary(lmrobfit)
 ```

-This gives you different estimates than when fitting a linear regression model.
+This gives me different estimates than when fitting a linear regression model.
 The estimates should be the same, only the standard errors should be different.
 This is because the estimation method is different, and is also robust to outliers.

 Finally, it is also possible to bootstrap the standard errors.
 For this I will use the bootstrap() function from the {modelr} package: